-4. Performance Measures: The Department has established the following Government Performance and Results Act of 1993 performance objective for the Academies Program:
+5. Performance Measures: The Department has established the following Government Performance and Results Act of 1993 (GPRA) performance objective for the Academies Program:

-Participants will demonstrate through pre- and post-assessments an increased understanding of American history and civics that can be directly linked to their participation in the Presidential or Congressional academy.
+Participants will demonstrate through pre- and post-assessments an increased understanding of American history and civics that can be linked to their participation in the Presidential or Congressional Academy.

 Congressional Academies: The average percentage gain on an assessment after participation in the Congressional Academy.

-We advise an applicant for a grant under this program to give careful consideration to these measures in conceptualizing the approach and evaluation of its proposed project.
+We advise applicants for grants under this program to give careful consideration to these measures in conceptualizing the approach and evaluation of a proposed project.
 Each grantee will be required to provide, in its annual and final performance reports, data about its performance with respect to these measures.